 Cycling on Eigg

-Although the island is small, you’re only there for the day, the best way to see more is by cycling around Eigg.
 If you want to bike on Eigg, you can either bring your own over on the ferry or you can hire one from Eigg Adventures.
 They have mountain bikes, touring bikes and even electric bikes.
 If that’s not enough, they have child seats, trailers and more.

 Rental rates start at £20 a day depending on the bike and £15 for children.
 If you’re staying on the island and hiring for a few days, you can get a better rate.
 All bike hire come with helmets included.
-They are located right on the pier.
-Save yourself the hassle of taking your bike on the boat from Arisaig to Eigg and book bike hire at Eigg Adventures.

 Walks on Eigg

-If you’re like me, you might prefer to walk about the island.
-I didn’t walk from the harbour though.
-I took advantage of the island taxi.
+For the walk below, I took advantage of the island taxi.
 It took us pretty much to the end of the road where we continued to the Singing Sands of Eigg.

 We had this beautiful Eigg beach pretty much to ourselves and walked up and down listening to the singing caused by the level of quartz in the sand.